Showing Colleges Some Love: How to Demonstrate Interest in Your Prospective Schools and (Perhaps) Earn Admission in the Process

-As colleges move to a data-driven means of tracking information on prospective students, they have become increasingly savvy about predicting enrollment behavior and gauging an applicant’s true level of interest.
+As colleges move to data-driven means of tracking information on prospective students, they have become increasingly savvy about predicting enrollment behavior and gauging an applicant’s true level of interest.
 Schools often refer to this as the “interest quotient,” and admitting students with high scores on this measure can improve a college’s yield rate, and in turn, its ranking.
-Therefore, many colleges give consideration to this factor when making their final admissions decision.
+Therefore, many colleges give consideration to this factor when making their final admissions decisions.
 If you’re considered a borderline applicant, your demonstrated level of interest may determine whether you ultimately earn an acceptance letter.
-By taking a few minutes to complete the tasks below, you can increase your knowledge of an institution while also increasing your admissions prospects.
+By taking a few minutes to complete the tasks below, you can increase your knowledge of an institution while also increasing your chances of admission.

 Attend admissions events at your high school.
 If an admissions representative from a prospective college visits your high school for an information session or college fair, make it a point to be there, and be sure to introduce yourself.
-Afterward, send an email thanking them for their visit.
+Afterward, send a brief “thank you” email.

 Create an online admissions profile.
-More schools are offering applicants the chance to create an online admissions profile where they can submit and track their online application, schedule a campus tour, contact their admissions counselor, and much more.
-Take a minute to create an admissions profile at each of your target colleges, and if possible, provide detailed information about yourself along with your academic and extracurricular interests.
+More schools are offering applicants the chance to create an online admissions profile where they can submit and track their online application, schedule a campus tour, and interact with college staff via Facebook, Twitter and other social media.
+Take a minute to create an admissions profile at each of your target colleges, and if possible, provide detailed information about your academic and extracurricular interests.